Serbirial/PokecordCatcher426463/README.md

 IF YOU WANNA GET THE DONATOR VERSION THEN EMAIL ME AT : deadly.venom.426463@protonmail.com includes
-  -stealth autotyper so you won't get flagged by discord || runs on your pc -more cooler commands besides trade :)  || such as autotrade, showcaughtlegends, etc -a better stealth system || a more customized code for better randomness and productivity
+  -Stealth autotyper so you won't get flagged by discord || runs on your pc -More cooler commands besides trade :)  || such as autotrade, showcaughtlegends, etc -A better stealth system || a more customized code for better randomness and productivity

 I CAN MAKE U SIMILAR CODE FOR OTHER BOTS TOO :o for a small price of course ALL YOU NEED TO DO IS JUST EMAIL ME : deadly.venom.426463@protonmail.com
 -----------------------------------------------------------------
-SO, YOU WANNA CONTACT ME ?
+SO, YOU WANNA CONTACT ME?
 EMAIL: deadly.venom.426463@protonmail.com

-ON DISCORD?
-: I SHOULDN'T SHARE IT HERE ;-;
+DISCORD: I SHOULDN'T SHARE IT HERE ;-;